Etiquette 21st Century Style

 Fast forward to 2018 and here is what an updated Etiquette manual might look like.
 You’ll notice a common denominator in all of them: Think about other people’s feelings first because it’s not all about maximizing your personal convenience.

 - Texting “Hey, I’m running 20 minutes late” is not as acceptable as making the effort to be on time.

 - If you cannot attend an event that you are formally invited to, don't think that not RSVPing is the same as declining.
 And don't RSVP at the last minute for an event that involves real planning by the host.

 - Show some decency in the office lunchroom.
 If you didn't put the food in the company fridge, don't eat it.
-And take your leftovers home or throw them out before they morph into some radioactive nightmare.
+And take your leftovers home or throw them out.
 Don’t leave your dirty dishes in the sink, that is just rude.

 - Don't bellow on your cell phone.
 Just because you can't hear the other person well doesn't mean the other person can't hear you.
 That is just obnoxious.